djeanti/Renpy-compiler/README.md

 # Renpy-Compiler

-**Status:** Ongoing (Work in progress)
+**Status:** Completed

-Renpy-Compiler is an ongoing project that implements a complete **AST(1) construction and semantic analysis** pipeline for a Ren’Py-inspired scripting language (RnP).
-The compiler parses `.rpy`-style scripts and generates an abstract syntax tree (AST) that can be used by a runtime engine to execute and render visual novels.
+Renpy-Compiler is project that implements a complete **AST(1) construction and semantic analysis** pipeline for a Ren’Py-inspired scripting language (RnP).
+The compiler parses `.rpy`-style scripts and generates an abstract syntax tree (AST) that can be used by a runtime engine to execute and render visual novels (a storytelling type video game).

 ---
 (1) An AST (Abstract Syntax Tree) is a tree representation of the syntactic structure of source code, where each node corresponds to a construct in the language (e.g., DefineNode, LabelNode, SceneNode).